 In the following figures, histograms are drawn for each Race separately.

-Because of huge disparity among the counts of the different races, the above histograms may not be very informative.
+Because of the huge disparity among the counts of the different races, the above histograms may not be very informative.
 Code for an alternative visual display of the same information is shown below, followed by the plot.

 Sample R code for Histogram of Wage by Race (Alternative)